DCLP/dclpxsltbox/README.md

     **Change {USERNAME} to your sourceforge username.**

-    This gets you a R/W checkout of the DCLP branch of the EpiDoc example stylesheets, which provide core style to the PN; make sure you check out the **"dclp" branch** and that you name it as indicated!
-If you follow the code snippet above exactly, that should happen automatically.
+    This gets you a R/W checkout of the **"DCLP" branch** of the EpiDoc example stylesheets, which provide core style to the PN. **Make sure you check out the "dclp" branch and that you name it as indicated!** If you follow the code snippet above exactly, that should happen automatically.

 7. cd back to ```{your-working-directory}```

 8. Issue the following command:

-    ```git clone git@github.com:DCLP/idp.data.git -b dclp```
+    ```git clone git@github.com:DCLP/idp.data.git```

-    This gets you the **"dclp" branch** of the big papyrological data repository; you may want to go get a cup of tea while this is cloning.
+    This gets you a working copy of the big papyrological data repository; you may want to go get a cup of tea while this is cloning.
+The "master" branch, which is checked out by default by ```git clone``` represents the tested, deploy-to-production branch of the data in this repository.

-You should end up with a directory structure that looks like this (irrelevant subdirectories have been ommitted from the listing, replaced by ellipses):
+You should end up with a directory structure that looks like this (irrelevant subdirectories have been omitted from the listing, replaced by ellipses):

 <pre>{your-working-directory}/
     dclpxsltbox/